Poissonfish/iPat/README.md

 </center><a name="C_K"></a>### 2.4 *Covariates and kinship** It's **optional** that users can add **user-define** covariates or kinship into the project.
 Right clicking on the file to tell iPat what type of file it is. (i.e. covariates, kinship or a basic required file)
 <p align="center"><img src = "./res/ck.png" width = 400></p>

+* Covariates provided by users will be treated as **fixed effect** in the selected model except in BGLR.
 * The file labeled “C” stands for a covariate file, while files labeled “K” is identified as a kinship file by iPat.
 For the example of a valid project below (Left one), the file "covariate.txt" and "kinship.txt" are treated as covariates and a kinship in this project, respectively.
 Each project can contain **multiple** covariate files and **one** single kinship.

 * Be aware that apart from the basic required file (i.e. phenotype or genotype), optional files must be properly labeled in a project.<p align="center"><img src = "./res/ck_case.png" Height = 230></p>